Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

   - Notify in-game players when someone executes an MCDC command
   - /console command supports Minecraft command auto-completion
   - Normal Commands
+    - /help                    | Get a list of available commands
     - /info                    | Query server running status
-    - /help                    | Get a list of available commands
+    - /stats \<type\> \<name\> | Query the scoreboard of a statistic
     - /update                  | Check for update
-    - /stats \<type\> \<name\> | Query the scoreboard of a statistic
+    - /whitelist \<player\>    | Add a player to the server whitelist
   - Admin Commands
-    - /reload                  | Reload MCDiscordChat config file (admin only)
     - /console \<command\>     | Execute a command in the server console (admin only)
     - /log \<file\>            | Get the specified server log (admin only)
+    - /reload                  | Reload MCDiscordChat config file (admin only)
     - /stop                    | Stop the server (admin only)
 - Minecraft Commands available
   - Admin-only commands require a level 4 operator at minimum
   - Normal Commands
+    - /mcdc help                    | Get a list of available commands
     - /mcdc info                    | Query server running status
-    - /mcdc help                    | Get a list of available commands
+    - /mcdc stats \<type\> \<name\> | Query the scoreboard of a statistic
     - /mcdc update                  | Check for update
-    - /mcdc stats \<type\> \<name\> | Query the scoreboard of a statistic
+    - /mcdc whitelist \<player\>    | Add a player to the server whitelist
   - Admin Commands
     - /mcdc reload                  | Reload MCDiscordChat config file (admin only)
 - Fully customizable message format